Pipeline Safety Research Competitive Academic Agreement Program (CAAP)

 Beneficiary Eligibility

-Solutions from academic research agreements to non-profit institutions of higher education will benefit the American public who has a stake in safe, reliable and environmentally friendly pipeline transportation of hydrocarbons.
+Solutions from academic research agreements to non-profit institutions of higher education will benefit the American public who have a stake in safe, reliable and environmentally friendly pipeline transportation of hydrocarbons.

 Credentials/Documentation